OpenNebula/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 * ``HYPERV``: to enable hyperv extensions.
 * ``SPICE``: to add default devices for SPICE.

 .. warning:: These values are only used during VM creation, for other actions like nic or disk attach/detach the default values must be set in ``/var/lib/one/remotes/etc/vmm/kvm/kvmrc``.
-For more info check :ref:`Files and Parameters <files_and_parameters>` section.
+For more info check :ref:`Files and Parameters <kvmg_files_and_parameters>` section.

 For example: